ataradov/riscv/README.md

-# riscv
+# RISC-V
-Verilog implementation of a RISC-V core
+Verilog implementation of a RISC-V core targeted for FPGAs.